 Lemons contain Pectin, a fiber commonly found in fruits (and supplements), which helps you feel satiated helping stave off hunger pangs.

 The food and beverages we eat provide electrically charged molecules that initiate energy production in our body.
 Ions are the part of the molecules that carry an electrical charge; with positively charged ions are called “cations,” and negatively charged ions are called “anions.”
 Most of the food and drinks we put into our bodies comes in a cationic form, while our natural digestive processes (hydrochloric acid, digestive enzymes, saliva) are anionic.
 Lemons are one of the only anionic foods.
 This means that it carries a very strong negative charge and is extremely electrically active increasing the flow of oxygen to the brain, boosting mood and energy levels.

-Moving on, what should lemons look like?
-And how should I store them?
+What should lemons look like?
+How should I store them?

-For extending lemons plump and juicy then according to American Test Kitchen Feed , the best approach is to seal them in a zipper lock bag and refrigerate.
+For extending lemons plump and juicy then according to American Test Kitchen, the best approach is to seal them in a zipper-lock bag and refrigerate.